Dual Diagnosis Treatment Fairmont, WV

 Valley Healthcare System New Beginnings Prg For Women - 15.8 miles from Fairmont, WV

-Valley Healthcare System New Beginnings Prg For Women is a dual-diagnosis treatment center in Morgantown, WV that provides treatment services for mental health and substance abuse disorders that include BPD as well as binge eating.
+Valley Healthcare System New Beginnings Prg For Women is a dual diagnosis treatment center in Morgantown, WV that provides treatment for substance abuse and mental health disorders that include post-traumatic stress disorder as well as avoidant personality disorder.

 Address: 820 Elysian Avenue, Morgantown, WV 26501 in Marion County